havgirl/PyBer_Analysis/README.md

 ## Overview of Analysis

 The purpose of this project is to analyze and understand ride-sharing data by city type.
-Once complete, the decision-makers at PyBer can use the outputs to reevaluate and make informed decisions on how to run the business more efficiently.
+Once complete, the decision-makers at PyBer can use the outputs to re-evaluate and make informed decisions on how to run the business more efficiently.

 ## Results